danluke2/software_defined_customization/README.md

     * Sample modules don't use the NCO or user-space DCA component and focus on Layer 4.5 only

-1) To run experiments from paper, see README in experiment\_scripts/netsoft and modules in layer4_5_modules/netsoft
+1) To run the provided experiments, see README in experiment\_scripts/buffered and modules in layer4_5_modules/buffering